oddporson/oddporson/README.md

 ##  About Me 🧑🏻‍💻

 - 🔭 I’m currently working as a Solutions & Sales Manager at a non-profit organization, Wavefront Centre for Communication Accessibility.
-I have a part-time job where I freelance in designing web pages for clients.
-- 🌱 I’m currently practicing and honing my JavaScript skill and tinkering around with TypeScript.
+- 🌱 I’m currently practicing and honing my JavaScript and ReactJS skill and tinkering around with TypeScript.
 - ⚡ Fun fact: I love dancing and specialized in freestyle mainly and love teaching people some cool dance moves! 🕺🏻

 Have worked in: